minhn4/web-app-container/README.md

 ### **_3. Expose the app_**

-Now, if you want to access this app from outside, you need to expose it to external traffic -> click Expose on the top-right corner.
-Next, you can change the external port if you want to, otherwise, leave it 80 -> choose Load balancer for Service type and name your service -> hit Expose.
+Now, if you want to access this app from outside, you need to expose it to external traffic -> click `Expose` on the top-right corner.
+Next, you can change the external port if you want to, otherwise, leave it 80 -> choose `Load balancer` for `Service type` and name your service -> hit `Expose`.
 GCP will assign an external IP to this app and you can use that IP address to access the app (e.g., from a browser).